JoshuaEldridge/BashScripts/video/Home Video Archival.md

 # 2) Split the resulting files into individual scenes, then group into "episodes"
 # 3) Apply some light editing (mostly just removing throwaway sections completely)
 # 4) Join "episodes" together and create a sustainable container (mkv) and compressed version for ready access in a video library
+# 5) Tag files with metadata and archive the metadata for future use as well

 # VHS/VHS-C Capture

+# Photos Archival